-Bluestacks does well to provide an intuitive and powerful platform for playing Android mobile games on any desktop PC, but it is, unfortunately, the occasional victim of a troublesome error whereby the program fails to launch.
+Bluestacks does well to provide an intuitive and powerful platform for playing Android mobile games on any desktop PC.
+Still, it is, unfortunately, the occasional victim of a troublesome mistake, when the program fails to launch.
 Effectively, Bluestacks gets stuck in a loop with a ‘’Could not start the Engine.
 You can try restarting the Engine or your PC” message endlessly showing upon launch with no fix in sight.
 Frustrating.

 In our guide, we cover a handful of fixes to resolve the issue for good and improve Bluestacks’ performance overall.
 Let’s dive in.